Dark574/Retromind/README.md

 - a self-contained .NET build (no system .NET required)
 - bundled **LibVLC + plugins** (video playback required)

+Note: When using the AppImage, you do not need a system-wide VLC installation because LibVLC is bundled.
+The Wayland/X11 note below still applies because it affects how video is embedded into the Avalonia window.

 ### Requirements (host)
 - Docker (for reproducible LibVLC export)
 - `curl` (to download `appimagetool` if missing)